 Growing San Antonio area suburb attracting major corporations

-Less than 15 miles northeast of San Antonio and situated within gently Central Texas rolling hills is the community of Live Oak.
+Less than 15 miles northeast of San Antonio and situated within gently Central Texas rolling hills is the neighborhood of Live Oak.
 Once known for farming and ranching by its earliest inhabitants, Live Oak is now a growing residential area with large corporations, major medical centers and prominent San Antonio area shopping centers.
 “Live Oak has the only Ikea in greater San Antonio, which was a big deal for this area,” says Cesar Amezcua, a local San Antonian and realtor of 14 years at CA & Company, Realtors.
 Other large-scale metro area employers have also chosen to make Live Oak home.
 “Randolph Brooks Credit Bureau is one of the major companies in San Antonio, and the headquarters is right in Live Oak,” Amescas adds.
 “It’s a massive compound, and there’s a lot of construction happening around it, so there’s that influence here.”
 With another longtime San Antonio electrical company, Alterman, currently building its $60 million dollar campus in the city as well, Live Oak is steadily making a name for itself.
 Aside from these new developments and enhanced area job opportunities, Live Oak offers its residents a more quiet and friendly residential community, along with amenity-packed public parks and an authentic local dining scene.

 A traditional single-family housing landscape